deneb-viz/deneb-viz.github.io/docs/getting-started/simple-worked-example.md

     - The width (`x` encoding channel) of this bar is bound to our `Mean Temperature` measure (lines 13-15).
     - We're displaying a `tooltip` for this mark (line 10).
-    - This is used to display orginal values in the event of a cross-highlight from another visual (more on this below)
+    - This is used to display original values in the event of a cross-highlight from another visual (more on this below)

   - One `bar` mark for each data point that is bound to our `Mean Temperature` measure's cross-highlight values in the `x` encoding channel (lines 18-38).